Aayush-Srivastava2410/esycord/docs/main.md

 _Attributes_

 user: `class` discord.User
  The user the data should be retrieved.

 variable : `str`
  The name of the variable to retrieve.

-defaultValue: `class` Optional[any]
+defaultValue: `any`.
+None if empty.
  The default value for the variable.
 If not provided, Saves `None`.

 Example